didil/inhooks/README.md

 ## Features
-- Receive HTTP Webhooks and Enqueue to redis
+- Receive HTTP Webhooks and save to queue
 - Fanout messages to multiple HTTP targets
+- Fast, concurrent processing
-- Delayed processing
+- Supports delayed processing
-- Retries on failure with configurable maximum attempts count, interval, with constant or exponential backoff
+- Supports retries on failure with configurable maximum attempts count, interval, with constant or exponential backoff
 - ... more features coming

 ## Usage